 Many women who decide they want to conceive after getting a depo injection are very disappointed to learn that the hormonal effects of the shot last much longer than anticipated.

-Is it possible to get pregnant on depo?
 Yes, but again – it’s highly unlikely.
 Depo-Provera is a powerful form of birth control, and it’s highly effective.
 There is still a 1% chance that you could get pregnant, but the odds are against you.
 This is great news for couples who don’t to have children.
 However, if you decide that you want to conceive, you will need to stop getting the shots and wait for the effects of the birth control to wear off.